CONVEX

 What Is the Debasement Trade?

 The core logic is straightforward: when a government consistently spends more than it collects in taxes and finances the gap through debt monetization or outright money printing, each unit of currency buys progressively less.
-Assets with inelastic supply — gold's annual mine supply grows roughly 1.5–2% per year, Bitcoin's is algorithmically capped — benefit as more fiat chases a fixed stock of real value.
+Assets with inelastic supply benefit as more fiat chases a fixed stock of real value, gold's annual mine supply grows roughly 1.5–2% per year, while Bitcoin's terminal supply is algorithmically capped at 21 million coins.
+The trade is ultimately a bet against the creditworthiness of sovereign balance sheets and the long-run integrity of fiat money systems, not merely a wager on near-term consumer price inflation.

 Why It Matters for Traders

-The debasement trade has become one of the dominant structural themes in macro portfolios since the post-2008 era of zero interest rates and quantitative easing.
-Its relevance intensified after the COVID-19 fiscal response, when the U.S. deficit reached roughly 15% of GDP in 2020 and M2 money supply surged by over $6 trillion in two years.
+The debasement trade became one of the dominant structural themes in macro portfolios after 2008, when the Federal Reserve's introduction of quantitative easing permanently altered the perceived relationship between central bank liabilities and currency value.
+Its urgency intensified following the COVID-19 fiscal response: the U.S. deficit reached approximately 15% of GDP in fiscal year 2020, M2 money supply surged by over $6 trillion in under two years, and the Fed's balance sheet expanded from roughly $4 trillion to nearly $9 trillion between March 2020 and early 2022.

-Practically, traders implement this theme through long positions in gold futures, Bitcoin spot or futures, commodity indices, energy equities, and sovereign inflation linkers.
-The trade tends to outperform when real yields are falling or deeply negative, when fiscal dominance concerns are rising, and when central banks are perceived to be behind the curve on inflation.
+Practically, traders implement this theme through long positions in gold futures, Bitcoin spot or ETFs, broad commodity indices, energy and mining equities, farmland REITs, and sovereign inflation linkers such as TIPS.
+The trade tends to outperform when real yields are falling or deeply negative, when fiscal dominance concerns are elevated, meaning the central bank's debt-management obligations begin to override its inflation mandate, and when currency debasement fears spread from niche asset allocators into mainstream institutional portfolios.

 How to Read and Interpret It

-Traders monitor several signals to gauge the trade's momentum:
+Traders monitor several converging signals to gauge the trade's momentum and crowding:

-• Gold/real yield relationship: Gold typically rallies when 10-year TIPS yields fall below -0.5%, signaling acute debasement fear.
+• Gold/real yield relationship: Gold typically rallies when 10-year TIPS yields fall below roughly -0.5%, signaling acute debasement fear.
+Conversely, when real yields rise sharply above 1.5–2%, gold faces significant headwinds regardless of nominal inflation levels.

-• M2 growth rate: Year-over-year M2 expansion above 8–10% historically correlates with debasement trade outperformance.
+• M2 growth rate: Year-over-year M2 expansion consistently above 8–10% historically correlates with debasement trade outperformance.
+M2 contracting, as it did in 2022–2023 for the first time in decades, is a meaningful headwind.

-• DXY trend: A structurally weakening dollar is both a symptom and an amplifier of debasement dynamics.
+• DXY trend: A structurally weakening dollar, particularly one driven by deteriorating current account and fiscal dynamics rather than cyclical growth differentials, is both a symptom and an accelerant of debasement dynamics.

 Historical Context